AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex4.md

 ![Data Ingestion](./images/schema_descriptor.png)

-In the above screenshot, you can see that our descriptor is located in **<aepTenantId>.identification.emailId**, which is set as the Primary Identifier, linked to the namespace of **email**.
+In the above screenshot, you can see that our descriptor is located in **--aepTenantId--.identification.emailId**, which is set as the Primary Identifier, linked to the namespace of **email**.

 Every schema and as such, every dataset that should be used in the Real-time Customer Profile should have 1 Primary identifier.
 This Primary Identifier is the identifier user by the brand for a customer in that dataset.
 In the case of a CRM dataset it might be the email-address or the CRM ID, in the case of a Call Center dataset it might be the mobile number of a customer.